ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/cause_model_template.rst

   comments by @Beatrix and @Nathaniel in `Pull Request 64`_ discussing the following questions:

-  - Should this section be called "Data Description" as it is now, or would something like "State and Transition Data Tables" be more descriptive?
+  - Should this section be called "Data Description", or would something like "State and Transition Data Tables" be more descriptive?

     In `Pull Request 91`_, @James said: